Once a year, the law firm of Bogin, Munns & Munns awards a $2,500 Fetal Alcohol Spectrum Disorder Scholarship to a deserving student.

 - Fill out and submit the application form on this page

-Please write a 1,000-word essay in response to the following essay topic:
+Bogin, Munns & Munns invites students to complete either a 1-2-minute video OR a 1,000-word essay in response to the following topic:

 In what ways has Fetal Alcohol Spectrum Disorder affected you or why do you have a particular interest in the topic?